ali-kazemi8/PlaTiF-Tibial-Plateau-Fracture-Dataset/README.md

   * **Modify the Visualization:** Experiment with different colormaps, transparency levels, or 3D rendering techniques. 🎨
   * **Batch Processing:** Adapt the scripts to process multiple patient files automatically. 🔄
-  * **Feature Extraction:** Use the masks to extract quantitative features for your research. 🔬
-  * **Integrate into your workflow:** Incorporate these loading functions into your own machine learning pipelines\! 🤖